oyanzhi/tp/docs/DeveloperGuide.md

 * 2b.
 The user enters invalid inputs.
     * 2b1.
-FinHub prompts the user to enter the correct details. <br>
+FinHub prompts the user to enter the correct details.

       Use case resumes at step 2.

 **Use case: UC08 - Delete reminder**